Axentro/xentro/README.md

-# Tako - Axentro Wallet
+# Xentro - Axentro Wallet

 This is a desktop (electron) wallet for the Axentro blockchain.
 It's written in the Mint language and distributed as an electron desktop app.